K-Schubert/TdF-Winners/README.md

 Another feature of interest will be race day weather.
 Race results will be augmented using historical weather reports.
 Gathering data on injuries could also add value in the future.
 Having access to personal rider physiological data would bring many insights as to current form and training, but this is reserved to team data scientists and coaches (which I am not!).

 # Dashboard
-A dashboard is being developed for visualizations and data analysis.
+A dashboard (see Figure 1 for a preliminary mockup) is being developed for visualizations and data analysis.
 A first step will be to represent a rider's seasonal and career results through plots which add value:

 - seasonal results
 - seasonal wins, top 5, top 10, top 20 results